Methods in Microarray Normalization

 Scientists can use molecular profiling microarrays to compare healthy cells with their diseased counterparts and develop gene-specific treatments.
 Finding the best way to interpret original profiling data into accurate trends, however, continues to drive the development of normalization algorithms ...

-Paul F. Predki
+Edited By Paul F. Predki

 March 30, 2007

 As central actors in most biological functions, proteins are the subject of intense study.
 This has driven the development of increasingly sophisticated approaches for the study of proteins, which has extended to proteomic level methodologies.
 Yet currently no book has addressed all aspects of ...

 In the fiercely competitive pharmaceutical marketplace, your organization cannot afford to spend excess dollars developing drugs that will fail to get FDA approval or have profoundly poor characteristics.
 Biochips as Pathways to Drug Discovery takes a comprehensive look at how the industry faces ...

 The pharmaceutical industry relies on numerous well-designed experiments involving high-throughput techniques and in silico approaches to analyze potential drug targets.
 These in silico methods are often predictive, yielding faster and less expensive analyses than traditional in vivo or in vitro ...

 January 20, 2006